RoblKyogre/moonlight-3ds/README.md

-# Moonlight Wii U
+# Moonlight 3DS

-Moonlight Wii U is a port of Moonlight Embedded, which is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
+Moonlight 3DS is a port of Moonlight Embedded, which is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.

-Moonlight Wii U allows you to stream your full collection of games from your powerful Windows desktop to your Wii U.
+Moonlight 3DS allows you to stream your full collection of games from your powerful Windows desktop to your 3DS.

 ## Requirements

 * [GFE compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600/700/900/1000 series GPU (for the PC you're streaming from)
 * Geforce Experience 2.1.1 or higher
-* A Wii U LAN Adapter is recommended

 If your PC isn't supported or you're having performance related issues, try using [sunshine](https://github.com/loki-47-6F-64/sunshine) instead.

 ## Quick Start

-* Grab the latest version from the [releases page](https://github.com/GaryOderNichts/moonlight-wiiu/releases) and extract it to the root of your SD Card
+* Grab the latest version from the [releases page](https://github.com/RoblKyogre/moonlight-3ds/releases) and extract it to the root of your SD Card
-* Enter the IP of your GFE server in the `moonlight.conf` file located at `sd:/wiiu/apps/moonlight`
+* Enter the IP of your GFE server in the `moonlight.conf` file located at `sd:/3ds/moonlight`
-* Ensure your GFE server and Wii U are on the same network
+* Ensure your GFE server and 3DS are on the same network
 * Turn on Shield Streaming in the GFE settings
-* Pair Moonlight Wii U with the GFE server
+* Pair Moonlight 3DS with the GFE server
 * Accept the pairing confirmation on your PC
-* Connect to the GFE Server with Moonlight Wii U
+* Connect to the GFE Server with Moonlight 3DS
 * Play games!

 ## Configuration

-You can configure all of the documented settings in the `moonlight.conf` file located at `sd:/wiiu/apps/moonlight`.
+You can configure all of the documented settings in the `moonlight.conf` file located at `sd:/3ds/moonlight`.

-## Supported controllers

-* Gamepad (can be disabled with the `disable_gamepad` option)
-* Up to 4 Wii U Pro Controllers and Wii Classic Controllers (Pro)
-  Gamepad needs to be disabled to use the 4th controller

 ## See also